seansio1995/crowdfunding/tasks-sprint-0.md

 3. Technical issues

   a.
-Encryption/decryption
+Encryption/decryption:

   b.
-Connecting standalone program to web servers
+Connecting standalone program to web servers:

   c.
-Messaging service
+Messaging service:

 4. Commit some changes to a demo branch